Gitjas/Biff_the_Understudy_TutorialNPC_for_SoD/biffsodtutorial/readme.biff.english.txt

 HISTORY

+Version 6
+-Integrated script and dialogue templates for using Road to Discovery's trigger variable system for reactions to the main story elements.

 Version 5
 -Updated the mod to the Tutorial updates: Tutorial 1 v9, Tutorial 2 v8, Tutorial 3 v4, Tutorial 4 v4.
 Please note: The mod was revised and updated according to the changes in the tutorials.
 Filenames, details and specifics have changed at various places!